jRodriguezIV/BestGamesEver/README.md

 ## Objectives

 - Sharpen and Showcase our skills as Web Developers
-- Write clean and readable code using react, express, js, jsx, html, and css
+- Write clean and readable code using react, express, js, jsx, html, and bootstrap
-- Integrate Youtube API
+- Connect and Render Front-End and Back-end projects
 - Create a responsive design

 ## Installation